-What these terms mean, what actions fall under each category, and the big effects they can have on your site
+Learn what these terms mean, what actions fall under each category, and how they can affect your site.

 Here, you’ll find:

-- Definitions for white hat and black hat search engine optimization (SEO)
+- Definitions for white hat and black hat SEO

-- How to spot each type of SEO method
+- How to spot each type of method

-- How to implement the right white hat SEO methods
+- How to implement the right white-hat methods

 OK, so we’re not talking about literal hats you wear — but these hats are important nonetheless.

-The terms “white hat” and “black hat” are SEO techniques that marketers can use when optimizing a website.
+The terms “white hat” and “black hat” are search engine optimization (SEO) techniques that marketers can use when optimizing a website.
 They have to do with search engine guidelines, ethical considerations, and, ultimately, your ranking on the search engine results page (SERP).

 Want to make sure you’re doing everything right when it comes to SEO — and nothing that Google or another search engine can penalize you for?
 Keep reading.